 Settle the charge-off

-At some point the creditor may be willing to settle the charge-off and even accept less than what is owed.
+At some point the creditor may be willing to settle the charge-off and even accept less than what is owed, much like settling with debt collectors for pennies on the dollar.
 Settlement can be a good option if you just want to move on.
 It gives you a chance to stop the calls, letters and most importantly stop the threat of legal action.

 You can better concentrate on rebuilding your good credit.
 The only issue with settlement is that the account remains on your credit report.
 You should ask the creditor if they can delete the account once it is settled.